Are you about to build a website for your church and looking for some guidance?

 1. Software Updates.

-The WordPress core, plugins and theme all need to be updated regularly.
-If this isn’t done, your website could get hacked.
-Fortunately, it’s fairly easy to check for updates and make updates to the WordPress core and plugins.
+Usually, it’s fairly easy to check for updates and make updates to the WordPress core and plugins.
 Login to the WordPress admin, and look in the top left corner for “Updates.”
 If there are updates available, you can usually install them with 2 clicks.
 We recommend doing this once a week.

 Unfortunately, the “Updates” feature of the WordPress admin usually won’t tell you if your theme has an update, and it definitely won’t tell you if a plugin has been abandoned by its developer.
 Therefore, we recommend setting a quarterly calendar reminder to review your plugins and theme.